 3.2.
 Test of rearward-facing devices

 3.2.1.
-A special frame shall be fitted on the trolley in order to support the child restraint system as shown in figure 1.
+A special frame shall be fitted on the trolley in order to support the enhanced child restraint system as shown in figure 1.

 3.2.2.
 A steel tube shall be attached firmly to the trolley in such a way that a load of 5,000 ± 50 N applied horizontally to the centre of the tube does not cause a movement greater than 2 mm.